Epidurals: All You Need To Know

 Do epidurals cause C-sections?
 Will opting for epidurals during labour and child birth harm the baby in any way?
 Check out what expert has to say about epidurals and its effect on baby and mother.

 If you are expecting, chances are that you know about epidural injections and its side effects.
 Today, talking about labour no longer gives rise to fear in the hearts of expecting mothers thanks to epidural anaesthesia.
 However, many expecting mothers worry about the effect of epidurals on the baby.
-Also, pain is often associated with each other.
-Even today, when women hear this term, images of a huge needle being inserted into the spin crop up.
+Also, pain is often associated with an epidural injection.
+Even today, when women hear this term, images of a huge needle being inserted into the spine crop up.
 But, is an epidural painful?
 Know all about epidural injections, the different types, pros and cons, and its side effects on pregnancy.

 Contrary to popular belief, epidurals need not be painful!
-Epidurals are regional anaesthesia that is used primarily to relieve expecting mothers from pain during labour and childbirth, an epidural obstructs pain in a body part.
+Epidurals are regional anaesthesia that is used primarily to relieve expecting mothers from pain during labour and childbirth.
+An epidural injection obstructs pain in a body part.
 According to the website kidshealth.org, it is a regional anaesthesia used to “provide continuous pain relief to the entire body below the belly button (including the vaginal walls) during labour and delivery.”
 An epidural involves injecting pain-blocking medication into a space between the vertebrae and the spinal fluid.
 The process normally takes about 15 minutes to work and can last as long as needed.

 It is up to the patient to opt for an epidural or not.
 Also, when an expecting mother is heading into the labour room, she should be made aware of all the available options of pain relief.